Castings Technology is cleared for take-off by new NADCAP accreditation

 The UK’s only titanium casting producer has secured an accreditation from the National Aerospace and Defense Contractors Accreditation Program (NADCAP).

-Castings Technology International (Cti) has successfully completed the latest stringent approvals process required to supply titanium castings for use by the civil and defence aerospace industries.
+Castings Technology (Cti) has successfully completed the latest stringent approvals process required to supply titanium castings for use by the civil and defence aerospace industries.

 This latest NADCAP accreditation means the UK-based specialist in difficult to source, low volume and highly-complex titanium castings can supply conventional and centrispun castings of any weight up to 500Kg; for use in a wide range of critical aerospace applications, such as aero engines, aero structures and actuation systems.